In 2016, 135 nations have entered Davis Cup by BNP Paribas, making it the world's largest annual international team competition in sport.

 Europe/Africa Zone Group I first round play-offs / second round play-offs

 World Group Final

-For more detailed information about the competition structure, click on the images below to view the online versions of the Davis Cup Media Guide and Davis Cup Rules & Regulations.
+Click on the flipbook below to view the online version of the Davis Cup Rules & Regulations.